 It seems that more and more people are beginning to question their relationship with the once beloved Facebook, and we don’t blame you for doing the same.
 If you’re thinking of deleting or deactivating your account, it seems like a more than reasonable decision – especially after the massive privacy and data scandal that came to light with Cambridge Analytica.
 A huge blow to the company, it saw the political firm harvesting data from 87 million Facebook profiles to allegedly attempt to influence the 2016 US election.
 It was reported that more than 300,000 Aussies Facebook users were also affected.

 So, beginning to regret handing over your personal details to Zuckerburg?
 No sweat – let’s walk you through everything you need to know about taking yourself off the social media platform.

 The first thing you need to know is that there is a massive difference between deactivating your account and deleting it.
 If you choose to go cold turkey and delete your account, then that’s it – your account will be gone forever, along with everything you have ever uploaded.
 If that sounds a little bit daunting, then don’t fear – Facebook does give you a 30-day grace period (bumped up from 14 days) in which you can reactivate your account without losing anything.

 Deactivating, on the other hand, means that your account will be hidden from everyone, but all of your information, data, photos etc. will remain stored by Facebook.
 Not the most ideal solution perhaps, but if you’re only deactivating then you can always reactivate your account again whenever you want – and you never know when you’ll start to miss everyone’s super important status updates.

-- BTW, so you know, just deleting the app from your phone doesn’t actually delete your Facebook account… You’ll have to try harder than that!
+- Just so you know, simply deleting the app from your phone doesn’t actually delete your Facebook account… You’ll have to try harder than that!